 It was also believed that the Witch could turn herself into an animal, most frequently a large white hare.
-It was decided that, as a witch, she could not be allowed to live.
-The hare was tracked down and shot with a silver bullet – the only way to kill a witch – and Kate Hunt was later found at her home where she died of wounds.
+It was finally decided that, as a witch, she could not be allowed to live.
+The hare was tracked down and shot with a silver bullet – the only way to kill a witch – and Kate Hunt was later found at her home wounded.
+She then died.

 There is also a ghost story associated with the Witch.
-A lady riding in a carriage with friends near where Kate Hunt used to live saw a woman wearing a red cloak, but no one else saw her and it was agreed that such a cloak was an unusual sight.
+Many years later, a lady riding in a carriage with friends near where Kate Hunt used to live saw a woman wearing a red cloak, but no one else saw her and it was agreed that such a cloak was an unusual sight.
 However, it seems that many years before it had indeed been common for elderly women to wear red cloaks.

 There is also confusion as to the identity of the gargoyle on St Peter’s Church tower which faces towards Kitnocks Hill and shows a woman – not obviously old – with her face displaying great distress.
 Some say this is the Witch, but surely it was intended to be Kitty Nocks – unless of course those who designed the tower in the 1880s were also confused !